krezreb/301hub/README.md

 # Environment variables

-SETUP_REFRESH_FREQUENCY in seconds, how often the setup program will run CERT_EXPIRE_CUTOFF_DAYS how many days before the 90 days epiration should the certificats be renewed.
-7 by default is good enough for an anlways on server
+- `SETUP_REFRESH_FREQUENCY` in seconds, how often the setup program will run, default is once every 24 hours
+- `CERT_EXPIRE_CUTOFF_DAYS` how many days before the 90 days epiration should the certificats be renewed.
+7 by default is good enough for an always-on server
-CHECK_IP_URL 301 uses this external service to know its public ip.
+- `CHECK_IP_URL` 301 uses this external service to know its public ip, default is http://ip.42.pl/raw
-MY_HOSTNAME set this to your server's hostname
+- `MY_HOSTNAME` set this to your server's hostname

 <img src='301.png'>